Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 Each triplet codes for one amino acid.

-Mind the ambiguous amino acids indicated by \*.
+\_Notice the ambiguous amino acids indicated by \*.\_

 Views on strings
 ----------------

-Views are a way to descibe the subsequences of a longer sequence.
+IRanges Views are a way to describe the subsequences of a longer sequence.

 ``` r
 v4 <- Views(dd2, start=3:0, end=5:8)